PLUkraine/raymarching-godot/README.md

 ## Build

-Download and unzip this repository.
-Then download [Godot](https://godotengine.org/download) Game Engine.
-Open the project via Godot and run it.
+Clone this repository.

+Download [Godot](https://godotengine.org/download) Game Engine (Standard version).

+Run Godot and import this project

+That's it!
+Just run it in editor or export to the platform of your choise.